isomerpages/moe-bukitviewsec/_our-curriculum/Curricular/Computing.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Department photos/Computing/CPA_enrichment_drones_1_.jpg">
 </div>
 <p><strong>Enrichment for Computing students</strong>
-<br>Our drone enrichment workshop for Secondary Three Computing students provided
+<br>Our drone enrichment workshop for Secondary Three Computing students offers
-students with a hands-on introduction to drone technology and programming.
-Participants learned the basics of the Tello drone, setting up a development environment using Python and the djitellopy library.
-By the end of the workshop, they had practiced essential commands to control drone movement, programming the drones to take off, land, and navigate simple flight patterns.
+a hands-on introduction to drone technology and programming.
+Students learnt the basics of the Tello drone, setting up a development environment using Python and the djitellopy library.
+By the end of the workshop, students would have programmed the drone and had practiced essential flight commands such as take-off, landing and basic navigation.
 The experience also introduced students to AI tasks, such as face tracking, where they successfully programmed the drones to autonomously follow a face.
-This workshop equipped students with foundational skills in drone operation and programming, sparking interest in further exploration of drone technology.</p>
+This workshop equipped students with foundational skills in drone operation and programming, sparking further interest in drone technology.</p>
-<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Department photos/Computing/Computing_enrichment_drones.jpg">
 </div>